Saberfront/saberfront.github.io/_posts/2016-09-06-New-Loot-System-Under-Development.markdown

    - Not the rarest thing you'll find, but it is rarer than most items
    - usually a rare find such as junk items, medkits, and detonator packages.
 - Uncommon
+   - Rarer than the common item, it is not rare to find this item, but it is unusual to obtain one
+   - Usually basic weapons such as the E-5 fall into this category
 - Common

 The Loot System is already implement in a test place right now.
 Here's the latest on the Item acquisition system: